 Chemotherapy is sometimes given with radiotherapy.
 This is called chemoradiation.

 Planning your treatment

 Before you start your treatment, it needs to be carefully planned.
-Planning makes sure that the radiotherapy is aimed precisely at your cancer so that it causes the least possible damage to the surrounding healthy tissue.
+Planning makes sure that the radiotherapy is aimed precisely at the cancer.
+This means it causes the least possible damage to the surrounding healthy tissue.

 Side effects of radiotherapy

 You may develop side effects during radiotherapy.
 These usually improve slowly after treatment finishes.
 Your radiotherapy team will let you know what to expect.
 Tell them about any side effects you have.
 There are often things that can be done to help.